 The County has been named as a defendant in a property damage claim.
-This damage claim is in the early stages, and the results cannot be determined at this time.
+The County contends the claim will be dismissed without any damages being assessed against the County.
+Final results cannot be determined at this time.

 H. Subsequent Events